Tuesday, July 24, 2012

 }

-getHeaderView(String caption, int index, View convertView, ViewGroup parent) that is because we can easily customize the Header Section also dynamically from our Activity.
+Above class is abstract and having an abstract method getHeaderView(String caption, int index, View convertView, ViewGroup parent) that is because we can easily customize the Header Section also dynamically from our Activity.
 In Above class we have an inner class Section that does the work of maintaining every Header having its own Adapter.
 So, the class is nicely set-up to be used.

 So, now we will create an Activity having a ListView,